-On Fri, Dec 08, 2006 at 01:57:38PM -0700, Eric W. Biederman wrote: > "Serge E. Hallyn" <serue@us.ibm.com> writes: > > > Quoting Eric W. Biederman (ebiederm@xmission.com): >>> clg@fr.ibm.com writes: > >> >>> From: Cedric Le Goater <clg@fr.ibm.com> >>> This patch adds a hashtable of nsproxy using the nsproxy as a key. >>> > init\nsproxy is hashed at init with key 0.
-This is considered to be >>> the 'host' nsproxy. > >> > >> NAK.
+'''

+Herbert Poetzl wrote:

+On Fri, Dec 08, 2006 at 01:57:38PM -0700, Eric W. Biederman wrote:

+"Serge E. Hallyn" <serue@us.ibm.com> writes:

+>>

+Quoting Eric W. Biederman (ebiederm@xmission.com):

+cla@fr.ibm.com writes:

+>>>>

+From: Cedric Le Goater <clg@fr.ibm.com>

+>>>>

+This patch adds a hashtable of nsproxy using the nsproxy as a key.

+init_nsproxy is hashed at init with key 0.
+This is considered to be

+the 'host' nsproxy.

+NAK.
 Which namespace do these ids live in?

-well, I gave a similar answer in another email, so I fully agree with the NAK here ...
+well, I gave a similar answer in another email,

+so I fully agree with the NAK here ...

-- >>> It sounds like you are setting up to make the 'host' nsproxy - >>> special and have special rules.
-That also sounds wrong. - > >> - >>> Even letting the concept of nsproxy escape to user space sounds - >>> wrong, nsproxy is an internal space optimization.
-It's not struct - >>> container and I don't think we want it to become that. - > >> - > >> Eric - > > - > > So would you advocate referring to containers just by the pid of - > > a process containing the nsproxy, and letting userspace maintain - > > a mapping of id's to containers through container create/enter - >> commands?
-Or is there some other way you were thinking of doing - > > this? - > There are two possible ways. - > 1) Just use a process using the namespace. - This is easiest to implement. - > 2) Have a struct pid reference in the namespace itself, - and probably an extra pointer in struct pid to find it. - This is the most stable, because fork/exit won't affect - which pid you need to use.
+hmm, I wasn't that clear to me.
+OK, let's dig :)

+It sounds like you are setting up to make the 'host' nsproxy

+special and have special rules.
+That also sounds wrong.

+>>>>

+Even letting the concept of nsproxy escape to user space sounds

+wrong, nsproxy is an internal space optimization.
+It's not struct

+container and I don't think we want it to become that.

+>>>>

+Eric

+So would you advocate referring to containers just by the pid of

+a process containing the nsproxy, and letting userspace maintain

+a mapping of id's to containers through container create/enter

+commands?
+Or is there some other way you were thinking of doing

+this?

+There are two possible ways.

+1) Just use a process using the namespace.

+This is easiest to implement.

+>

+2) Have a struct pid reference in the namespace itself,

+and probably an extra pointer in struct pid to find it.

+This is the most stable, because fork/exit won't affect

+>>

+which pid you need to use.

+>>

+while I agree that nsproxy is definitely the wrong

+point to tie a 'context' too, as it can contain a

+'''

-while I agree that nsproxy is definitely the wrong point to tie a 'context' too, as it can contain a mixture of spaces from inside and outside a context, and it would require to forbid doing things like clone() with the space flags, both inside and outside a 'container' to allow to use them for actual vps applications, I think that we have to have some kind of handle to tie specific sets of namespaces too that 'can' be an nsproxy or something different, but I'm absolutely unhappy with tying it to a process, as I already mentioned several times, that lightweight 'containers' do not use/have an init process, and no single process might survive the entire life span of that 'container' ...
+- > mixture of spaces from inside and outside a context, - > and it would require to forbid doing things like - > clone() with the space flags, both inside and outside - > a 'container' to allow to use them for actual vps - > applications.
+I think that we have to have some kind - > of handle to tie specific sets of namespaces too this is nsproxy ...

+- > that 'can' be an nsproxy or something different, but - > I'm absolutely unhappy with tying it to a process, hmm, what do you mean? nsproxy survives the death of any process.
+It's not tied to any process in particular.
+One process creates it with an unshare but that's all.